the pw

 WHITE written by James Ijames Directed by Dri de Faria '26 *** Assistant directd by Ishani Sharma '25 Stage managed by Maison Teixeira '27

-A MIDSUMMER NIGHT'S DREAM written by William Shakespeare and directed by Liliana Greyf '26 and Fiona Mathews '26.
-"The Midsummer Night of our Dreams was kitschy, raunchy, hedonistic, playground, psychedelic, noisy, Bacchanalian, ampersand, sultry & queer.
+A MIDSUMMER NIGHT'S DREAM written by William Shakespeare and directed by Liliana Greyf '26 and Fiona Mathews '26. *** The Midsummer Night of our Dreams was kitschy, raunchy, hedonistic, playground, psychedelic, noisy, Bacchanalian, ampersand, sultry & queer.
 This production flipped the Shakespearean classic on its silly little head.
 In the whimsy of the forest, everyone’s attraction gets all turned around: fairies emerge with love potions, best friends get a little handsy, & suddenly everyone wants everyone.
 Chaos ensues.
 Ass heads.
 Headasses.
 Gay weddings.
-Happily ever after!"
-Featuring: Helena: Arnav Singhal '26 Hermia: Annabel Richards '26 Lysander: Mia Richter '25 Demetrius: Justin Ekstrom '24.5 Edeus & Philostrate: Eric Hadley '26 Theseus & Oberon: Maren White '27 Hippolyta & Titania: Maria Gomberg '26 Puck: Nan Dickerson '26 Peaseblossom: Elaina Bayard '27 Mustardseed: Jane Vaillant '24 Cobweb: Abby Jones '27 Peter Quince: Ella Hochstadt '26 Nick Bottom: Eliana Blumberg '24 Francis Flute: Joey Fiscella '27 Tom Snout: Sanyu Rajakumar '24 Snug: Talia Yett '26 Robin Starveling: Joshua Williamson '27 Stage Managed by Zach Susini '25 and Zoe Redlich '25 Set Design: Isaac Jenemann '24 Props Design: Chaewon Kim '28 Poster Design: Alicia Joo '26 Costume Design: Olivia Rodriguez '26 Lighting Design: Milan Capoor '26 Tech Direction: Keelin Gaughan '25 and Sofia Tazi '26 Executive Produced by Calvin Ware '26, Lulu Cavicchi '25, Emma Jeong '27, and Titi Zhang '25
+Happily ever after! *** Featuring: Arnav Singhal '26 as HELENA Annabel Richards '26 as HERMIA Mia Richter '25 as LYSANDER Justin Ekstrom '24.5 as DEMETRIUS Eric Hadley '26 as EDEUS and PHILOSTRATE Maren White '27 as THESEUS and OBERON Maria Gomberg '26 as HIPPOLYTA and TITANIA Nan Dickerson '26 as PUCK Elaina Bayard '27 as PEASEBLOSSOM Jane Vaillant '24 as MUSTARDSEED Abby Jones '27 as COBWEB Ella Hochstadt '26 as PETER QUINCE Eliana Blumberg '24 as NICK BOTTOM Joey Fiscella '27 as FRANCIS FLUTE Sanyu Rajakumar '24 as TOM SNOUT Talia Yett '26 as SNUG Joshua Williamson '27 as ROBIN STARVELING Production Team: Stage Managed by Zach Susini '25 and Zoe Redlich '25 Set Design by Isaac Jenemann '24 Props Design by Chaewon Kim '28 Poster Design by Alicia Joo '26 Costume Design by Olivia Rodriguez '26 Lighting Design by Milan Capoor '26 Tech Direction by Keelin Gaughan '25 and Sofia Tazi '26 Executive Produced by Calvin Ware '26, Lulu Cavicchi '25, Emma Jeong '27, and Titi Zhang '25

 2022 / 2023 season

-SOMEDAY written and directed by Hyung Jin Lee '24 “Soon we will be happy and look back and everything will have been worth it.”
-Fueled by the promise of opportunity and happiness, a Korean family separates.
+SOMEDAY written and directed by Hyung Jin Lee '24 *** Fueled by the promise of opportunity and happiness, a Korean family separates.
 Moon Hee, a fourteen-year-old Korean girl, and Eun Jung, her working mother, head to New Jersey.
 Moon Hee's father, Dae Han, stays behind in Korea for his job.
 It sounds like a good deal.
 Five years.
 Moon Hee gets an education in the United States.
 Eun Jung expands her career abroad.
 Dae Han picks himself up.
 In five years they’ll reunite, better than they were.
-However, it soon becomes clear that their equation for happiness might not be so simply resolved.
-Featuring: Ellie Kim '26 Shei Jeong RISD'24 Charles Shi '23 Ivy Zhuang '25 Emma Choi '24 Maya Laur '24 Jules Griswold '25 Ester Kislin '25 Indira Abzalova '25 Assistant Director: Saira Moazzam '24 Stage Management: Mai-Thanh Nguyen '24 Production Management: Anabelle Johnston '23 Props Design: Lucia Tian '23, Matthew Harm '26, and Ashley Yae RISD'23 Set Design: Qiaoying Chen '25 and Connie Liu '23 Lighting Design: Lizi Zhang '24, Joyce Gao '24, and Adnan Aldabbagh '25 Media Design: Adnan Aldabbagh '25 Sound Design: Levi Neuwirth '26 and Atharva Nihalani '26 Costumes Design: Hyunjoo Choung RISD'24 Dramaturgy by Brian Han '24 Poster and Program Design: Ashley Yae RISD'23 Publicity: Hannah Son '23 and Lisa Li '24 Language Coaching:Jaeson Jang (Post-Doc) Executive Produced by Sojas Wagle '23
+However, it soon becomes clear that their equation for happiness might not be so simply resolved. *** Featuring: Ellie Kim '26 Shei Jeong RISD'24 Charles Shi '23 Ivy Zhuang '25 Emma Choi '24 Maya Laur '24 Jules Griswold '25 Ester Kislin '25 Indira Abzalova '25 Production Team: Assistant Directed by Saira Moazzam '24 Stage Managed by Mai-Thanh Nguyen '24 Production Managed by Anabelle Johnston '23 Props Design by Lucia Tian '23, Matthew Harm '26, and Ashley Yae RISD'23 Set Design by Qiaoying Chen '25 and Connie Liu '23 Lighting Design by Lizi Zhang '24, Joyce Gao '24, and Adnan Aldabbagh '25 Media Design by Adnan Aldabbagh '25 Sound Design by Levi Neuwirth '26 and Atharva Nihalani '26 Costumes Design by Hyunjoo Choung RISD'24 Dramaturgy by Brian Han '24 Poster and Program Design by Ashley Yae RISD'23 Publicity by Hannah Son '23 and Lisa Li '24 Language Coaching by Jaeson Jang (Post-Doc) Executive Produced by Sojas Wagle '23

 Some other festivals play with the idea of the live.
 WRITING IS DEAD also did that, but with a different name.
 Writing is Dead was a series of casual table readings of the Brown University student body’s most exciting new works, be they short plays or select scenes.
 A group of actors took on various roles throughout the two evenings, and audience members were welcome to read too.
 It was be silly, dramatic, and a raucous good time.
-Featured works: “The Social” by Zoe Redlich “Inspire, Rehearse, Expire” (excerpted) by Irene Zhiyi Chen “Susanna G” by Annie Stein “Trial of Medea” by Michael Geisinger “Sun Won’t Wait” by Maya Laur “Distancing” by Lily Lustig Executive produced by Lulu Cavicchi '25, Navaiya Williams '25, and Sojas Wagle '23.
+Featured works: THE SOCIAL by Zoe Redlich INSPIRE, REHEARSE, EXPIRE (excerpted) by Irene Zhiyi Chen SUSANNA G by Annie Stein TRIAL OF MEDEA by Michael Geisinger SUN WON'T WAIT by Maya Laur DISTANCING by Lily Lustig Executive produced by Lulu Cavicchi '25, Navaiya Williams '25, and Sojas Wagle '23.

 Photo by Dori Walker, @doriwithacamera